l3lackShark/osu-dmenu-skin-elements-changer/README.md

 - dmenu
 - Probably any Notification Manager in existence, tested with dunstify

+**Capabilities**
+- Chaging Defaults/Cursors/FollowPoints on the Fly!
+- Backing up previous configuration and Restoring to it later (Restore)

 Feel free to submit any issues or PR's to clean up some of the dirtiness that I've made!